 Under the Hood

-The base engine for all 2016 Jeep Cherokee models is a 2.4-liter 4-cylinder engine offering 184 horsepower.
+The base engine for the 2017 Jeep Cherokee is a 2.4-liter 4-cylinder engine offering 184 horsepower.
 However, unlike many of its competitors, Jeep offers a V6 engine in its small SUV as well: a 3.2-liter V6 with 271 horsepower, and the added ability to tow up to 4,500 pounds.
-Both engines offer good fuel economy, with the 4-cylinder obviously being the fuel-sipper's choice.
+Both engines offer good fuel economy.
 Both engines come with a 9-speed automatic transmission, whether equipped with front-drive or 4WD.
 Three different 4WD systems are available, ranging from the Jeep Active Drive I and Jeep Active Drive II, to the aggressive Jeep Active Drive Lock reserved for the off-road-ready Trailhawk.
-V6 models get a modest fuel economy bump thanks to the standard start-stop mechanism.
+V6 models get a modest fuel-economy bump thanks to the standard start/stop mechanism.

 184 horsepower @ 6,250 rpm